Associate Vice President of Institutional Advancement

 - Successful experience in making cold calls as well as developing cultivation and solicitation strategies;

-- Must have excellent interpersonal skills and a demonstrated record of completing assignments;
+- Must have excellent interpersonal skills and a demonstrated record of completing assignments; and

 - Must be willing / able to travel.